Kenneth Hunt (footballer): Early life

 Kenneth Reginald Gunnery Hunt was born 24 February 1884 in Oxford, the son of an American-born Anglican clergyman, Robert George Hunt.
 He was educated at Wolverhampton Grammar School, and later, from 1902, Trent College, Nottingham, where he was appointed to the student position of Head of School.

 In 1904, he went up to study classics at The Queen's College, Oxford, where he earned four football Blues between 1904 and 1907, but he graduated with only a pass degree.

 Footballing career

 During his period at Oxford, Hunt played for Corinthian, and Oxford City reserves, where he came to the attention of professional clubs.
 He started playing for Wolverhampton Wanderers in 1907 whilst still an undergraduate.
+Hunt never drew a salary but instead remained an amateur player throughout his time with Wolverhampton Wanderers.

-Having been part of the Wolverhampton Wanderers team who had won the FA Cup on 25 April 1908 (scoring the opening goal in a 3–1 victory over Newcastle United), he was a member of the English team, which won the gold medal in the 1908 Summer Olympics football tournament.
+Hunt was part of the Wolverhampton Wanderers team who had won the FA Cup on 25 April 1908, scoring the opening goal in a 3–1 victory over Newcastle United.
+He was then selected to be a member of the English team, which won the gold medal in the 1908 Summer Olympics football tournament.

 He also made two appearances for the full England team in 1911 against Wales and Scotland.

-He again played in the 1920 Olympic tournament in Antwerp, when England lost in the first round to Norway.
+He again played in the 1920 Olympic tournament in Antwerp, when Great Britain lost in the first round to Norway.

-Hunt never drew a salary but instead remained an amateur player throughout his time with Wolverhampton Wanderers.